agama-project/agama-project.github.io/docs/user/boot_options/index.md

   live.password_dialog=1
   ```

-- `live.password_systemd` Ask for a password using a simple prompt.
+- `live.password_systemd`: asks for a password using a simple prompt.
 This is similar to the option
   above, but the advantage is that this solution does not use a full screen dialog but a single line
   prompt so it should work better in special environments like a serial console.